Skip to main content

 Furthermore, the integrity of the gut lining is paramount.
 A compromised barrier, often called “leaky gut,” allows inflammatory molecules to enter the bloodstream.
 This systemic inflammation places a chronic burden on the adrenal glands, elevating cortisol and disrupting the delicate balance of the HPA axis.

 A diet rich in fiber from diverse plant sources is the primary strategy for cultivating a healthy microbiome and maintaining gut barrier function.
-Fiber feeds beneficial bacteria, which in turn produce short-chain (SCFAs) like butyrate.
+Fiber feeds beneficial bacteria, which in turn produce short-chain fatty acids (SCFAs) like butyrate.
 These SCFAs provide energy for colon cells, reduce inflammation, and improve insulin sensitivity, creating a positive feedback loop that supports systemic hormonal health.

 The gut microbiome acts as a critical endocrine regulator, directly influencing hormone metabolism and systemic inflammation.